godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_x()      |
 +----------+--------------------+

-The amount of rotational damping across the x-axis.
+The amount of rotational damping across the X axis.

 The lower, the longer an impulse from one side takes to travel to the other side.